vjelic/rocprofiler-compute-glog-fork/README.md

 For manual testing, you can find the executable at `install/bin/rocprof-compute`

-NOTE: This Dockerfile uses `rocm/dev-ubuntu-22.04` as the base image
+NOTE: This Dockerfile uses `ubuntu 22.04` as the base operating system image

 ## Standalone binary